anshulsinha1/617_16S_Tutorial/README.md

-# 617_16S_Tutorial
+# Microbiome 617 Data Analysis Tutorial

-Contains data, and materials necessary for 16S rRNA gene sequencing analyses of a publised dataset
+How to go from raw 16S rRNA gene sequencing reads to biologically informative data and figures

 Dataset to be analyzed: